primer/view_components/docs/content/components/tabnav.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

 Use TabNav to style navigation with a tab-based selected state, typically used for navigation placed at the top of the page.
-This component will only work with links.
-If you want to use tabbed content in the same page, please see [TabNavContainer](/components/tabnavcontainer).

 ## Examples